kasperwelbers/cost-opinion/content/pages/people.md

 ---
-title: Over 130 members across 34 European countries, Israel and the US.
+title: OPINION unites over 160 researchers across more than 35 European countries, Israel and the US.
 people:
   - name: Ben Wagner
     wg_tools: 1